tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### If the source table does not support real-time log parsing, how can incremental synchronization be performed?

 Incremental data can be obtained through field polling.
 This field is usually an auto-increment value or timestamp.
-For example, data insertion/change is accompanied by a timestamp, and Tapdata can use regular queries of this field's value to assist in determining incremental data changes, typically capturing INSERT/UPDATE operations but not DELETE operations.
+For example, data insertion/change is accompanied by a timestamp, and TapData can use regular queries of this field's value to assist in determining incremental data changes, typically capturing INSERT/UPDATE operations but not DELETE operations.

 ![Select Field Polling Method](../images/select_sync_request_type.png)